SheetJS/docs.sheetjs.com/docz/docs/08-api/09-utilities.md

 The `txt` output type uses the tab character as the field separator.
-If the `codepage` library is available (included in full distribution but not core), the output will be encoded in `CP1200` and the BOM will be prepended.
+If the `codepage` library is available (included in full distribution but not core), the output will be encoded in `CP1200` and the UTF-16 BOM will be added.

 `XLSX.utils.sheet_to_txt` takes the same arguments as `sheet_to_csv`.